19hours/sg-statutes/Acts/Workforce Singapore Agency Act.md

 ### Short title

 1\.
-This Act may be cited as the Singapore Workforce Development Agency Act.
+This Act may be cited as the Workforce Singapore Agency Act.

+[Act 20 of 2016 wef 04/10/2016]

 ### Interpretation

 2\.
 In this Act, unless the context otherwise requires —

-“Agency” means the Singapore Workforce Development Agency established under section 3;
+“Agency” means the Workforce Singapore Agency established under section 3;

+[Act 20 of 2016 wef 04/10/2016]

-“Chairman” means the Chairman of the Agency and includes any temporary Chairman of the Agency;
+“Chairman” means the member of the Agency who is appointed under section 7A as the Chairman of the Agency and includes any temporary Chairman of the Agency;

+[Act 20 of 2016 wef 04/10/2016]

 “chief executive” means the chief executive of the Agency appointed under section 16 and includes any person acting in that capacity;

-“Deputy Chairman” means the Deputy Chairman of the Agency and includes any temporary Deputy Chairman of the Agency;
+“Deputy Chairman” means the member of the Agency who is appointed under section 7A as the Deputy Chairman of the Agency and includes any temporary Deputy Chairman of the Agency;

+[Act 20 of 2016 wef 04/10/2016]

 “member” means any member of the Agency and includes any temporary member of the Agency;